fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 This example explores the implementation of Functor laws using FC++.

+### observer

+This is a development of the ecoop1b example to look at monitoring changes using the subject/observer model.
+I have quite a lot of code for this which I am going to adapt.

 ## CBUS Codes

 This is a branch for the location of CBUS codes, some of which will be related to the codes in the main branch.